Pablo Parra

-Pablo Alejandro Parra Rubilar (born 23 July 1994) is a Chilean professional footballer who plays as a midfielder for Chilean Primera División club Palestino.
+Pablo Alejandro Parra Rubilar (born 23 July 1994) is a Chilean professional footballer who plays as a midfielder for Universidad de Concepción.

 Club career

 After having renewed his contract with Curicó Unido from his loan from Cobreloa, he moved to Liga MX club Puebla on second half 2021.

 Back In Chile, Parra joined Colo-Colo in the second half of 2023.
 In July 2024, he switched to Unión La Calera.

 Parra joined Palestino for the 2025 season.

+On 31 December 2025, Parra signed with Universidad de Concepción.

 International career

 In November 2020, he received his first call up to the Chile senior team for the 2022 World Cup qualifiers against Peru and Venezuela, but he didn't make any appearance.
 He made his international debut at the friendly match against Bolivia on March 26, 2021, by replacing César Pinares at the minute 64.